 Ghostbusters, a PG-rated movie that kids enjoy, has subtle innuendo.
 For instance, the one scene where a siren unzips Ray's pants in the middle of the night to do what would be implied as fellatio.

-Not so much implied as directly stated - the next shot after the zipper going down is Ray's eyes crossing and falling back on the pillow with a silly grin.
+Not so much implied as directly stated - the next shot after the zipper going down as Ray's eyes cross and he falls back on the pillow with a silly grin.